slash1028/slash1028.github.io/index.md

 The data in Sub3Vox1 will be available soon.

-#As mentioned before, the project is running now and the first phase of it should be finished by the end of summer.
-If you are interested in the unprocessed data, we can provide access to the last snapshot of the database.
-You can communicate with us to discuss about this possibility.

 ## News and Updates
 - **May 2025**：Our paper "The Sub-3Sec Problem: From Text-Independent to Text-Dependent Corpus" has been accepted by the Main Tracks of the [Interspeech 2025](https://www.interspeech2025.org).
 See you in Rotterdam, the Netherlands!